 History of Padmakshi Temple

 According to historians, the temple was built by Kakatiya Kings.
-The temple first is a Jain temple that is ruled by Prolaraju –II and then converted to Hindu Temple.
+First, the temple was a Jain temple ruled by Prolaraju –II and then converted into Hindu Temple.
 The Kakatiya rulers converted from Jainism to Veerasaivism.
-The temple is one of the main centers for Jainism for the surrounding areas and called Basadi.
-The Kakatiya Kings built so many temples and dedicated to the Great Hindu Gods.
+The temple is one of the leading centres for Jainism in the surrounding areas, called Basadi.
+The Kakatiya Kings built many temples dedicated to the Great Hindu Gods.
 A few of the temples in that region are Thousand Pillar Temple, Ramappa Temple, and Sidheswara Temple.

-Devotees can see Goddess Padmakshi here in three stages; morning as a little girl, afternoon as a young girl, and in the evening as an old woman.
+Devotees can see Goddess Padmakshi in three stages; morning as a little girl, afternoon as a young girl, and evening as an older woman.
 From the top of the hill, the views are majestic.
 In the temple, we can see the rich sculpture statues of Jain Tirthankaras.
-The temple was a carven which formed naturally.
+The temple was carved, which formed naturally.
 There is an inner sanctum that faces north in the temple.
-The temple is also having statues of Lord Shiva, Goddess Durga, and Lord Krishna.
+The temple also has Lord Shiva, Goddess Durga, and Krishna statues.

 Padmakshi Temple Timings

 Padmakshi temple timings are from 6 AM to 6 PM every day.
-Devotees perform Kumkuma Poojas, Special Poojas and Donate Pattu Sarees to the Padmakshi Amma.
+Devotees perform Kumkuma Poojas and Special Poojas and Donate Pattu Sarees to the Padmakshi Amma.